andrewbaxter/lunk/readme.md

 Per the above, you can see Lunk already implicitly prevents the infinite loop by linearizing the graph before execution.

-However, it'll still try to change the textbox value - for other inputs this could mess with the cursor position or worse.
+However, it'll still try to change the textbox value - this could mess with the cursor position or disrupt the user experience in other ways (flashing, sluggishness).

 #### Better implementation